zixin448/tp/docs/UserGuide.md

 ### Listing scores of students in a class: `list_score`

-Shows a list of the scores of all students of a given class for a given assessment component.
+Displays the list of the scores of all students in the given class for the given assessment component.

 Format: `list_score as/ASSESSMENT_NAME tn/TUTORIAL_NAME`
 - Shows an error message to user if either an assessment with `ASSESSMENT_NAME` or a class with `TUTORIAL_NAME` does not exist in camNUS.